 - 1 teaspoon sea/kosher salt , or more to taste

 - 1 medium head escarole , trimmed and cut into 1-inch pieces

 - 1/2 small head radicchio or other red lettuce

 - chopped tomatoes , avocado, green onions (optional)

 - 1/4 cup toasted pine-nuts or any toasted nuts (optional), but preferred because they add so much to the salad!

-- Toss dressing with lettuce, add additional toppings and serve immediately.
+Toss dressing with lettuce, remaining parmesan cheese, and any additional salad components desired and serve immediately.